Avnet/Ultra96-PYNQ/README.md

 cp -f sensors96b/sensors96b.hwh.v2 sensors96b/sensors96b.hwh
 ```

-### Step 2: Setup PYNQ repository and building environment
+### Step 2: Setup the PYNQ repository and building environment

 Retrieve the main PYNQ repo into a new directory somewhere outside the Ultra96-PYNQ directory.
-You can define the path to this new directoy (adjust this path if you want).
+You can define the path to this new directoy (adjust this path if you like).

 ```shell
 export LOCAL_PYNQ=$(pwd)/pynq-git